chohenu/TTA/README.md

-This repo is follow by https://github.com/DianCh/AdaContrast
+This repo is followed by https://github.com/DianCh/AdaContrast

 # CNA-TTA: Clean and Noisy Aware Feature Learning within Clusters for Online-Offline Test-Time Adaptation

 ![Main figure](media/main.png)

 ## Installation
-To use the repository, we provide a conda environment.
+To use the repository, we provide a Docker container based on conda environment.
+Please, use the blew Make command for setup envirnoment.
 ```bash
 Make env
 Make over